 Grab ‘Minipris’ tickets while you can

 You can reduce the price of Norway’s trains by booking your ticket in advance and buying a Minipris reduced ticket.
-A limited number of these are released each month, and they can give you up to 60% off the price of a normal ticket.
+A limited number of these are released each month, and they can give you significant discounts on the price of a normal ticket.

 Minipris tickets are particularly worthwhile on longer train journeys, as the further you travel, the higher the discount.
 Officially, you can buy these advance tickets up to one day before travel, but there are only a limited number on sale, so you’ll have to get in early to bag a cut-price fare for the most popular routes and dates.